Siân Gwenllian: Senedd career

-Gwenllian represents the Arfon constituency in the Welsh Parliament.
-She was elected for the first time in 2016, and was re-elected in 2021.
+Gwenllian represented the Arfon constituency in the Welsh Parliament.
+She was elected for the first time in 2016, and was re-elected in 2021 with a majority of 8,642 votes.

 Gwenllian previously held the portfolio for Local Government, the Welsh Language, Equalities and Planning in Plaid's shadow cabinet in the 5th Senedd.

 Gwenllian was also a member of the Senedd's Committee for Children, Young People and Education, Finance Committee and the Senedd's Business Committee.

 In 2018, she became co-deputy leader of Plaid Cymru alongside fellow Ynys Môn AM Rhun ap Iorwerth.
 Upon her appointment by leader Adam Price, Siân Gwenllian stated that, "I'm proud to be a member of this group of talented and skilled individuals and look forward to working together as a collective as we move towards the project of building a New Wales".

 Gwenllian was also appointed as an Senedd Commission Commissioner in November 2018 and was responsible for official languages and the delivery and transformation of services to Assembly Members.

 From 2018 to 2021, Gwenllian was Plaid Cymru's spokesperson for the Welsh Language, Education, Children and Young People and Culture.
 She was also the Chief Whip and Deputy Leader of Plaid Cymru's shadow cabinet until 2023.

 Gwenllian was re-elected in 2021 with a higher percentage of the vote than any other candidate throughout Wales.

 Gwenllian was Plaid Cymru's Lead Designated Member in the 2021–2024 Co-operation agreement between Plaid Cymru and the Welsh Government.

-Gwenllian will be contesting the new Gwynedd Maldwyn Senedd constituency at the Next Senedd election, placed first on Plaid Cymru's list for the constituency.
+In the 2026 Senedd election, Gwenllian was re-elected as MS for the Gwynedd Maldwyn constituency, which replaced the former Arfon constituency.
+Gwenllian had been placed first on Plaid Cymru's list for the constituency.

 Personal life

 Gwenllian had four children with her husband, Dafydd who died from cancer in 1999, when their youngest son was three years old, Gwenllian brought up her children as a single parent.

 During her time at Aberystwyth University she was President of the Students' Union.
 She was also a Member of the Board of Governors of schools and a Member of the Community Council before becoming a County Councillor.

+Gwenllian is the sister of the disgraced former Plaid County Councillor Iwan Huws who admitted to attempting to defraud Anglesey County Council and Beaumaris Town Council by asking a TV Production Company to pay £3,000 into his personal bank account for hire of Beaumaris Pier and adjacent Car Park.
+He was previously chief executive of the Eryri National Park Authority and director of the National Trust in Wales and upto the date of his resignation was the Plaid Cymru Councillor for Bethel and Y Felinheli.
+At the time of the investigation he was serving on Gwynedd's Education and Economy Scrutiny and Pensions committees and was employed by Anglesey County Council as a senior maritime officer.